dan-nadler/thermoPi/README.md

 (furnace, in my case) via a 2-wire thermostat line attached to a relay.

 # Usage
-Use `python -m thermo.control.main` on each raspberry pi to run thermo.
+Use `python -m thermo.control.master` on each raspberry pi to run thermo.

 This will detect the attached sensors and available actions via the database and `local_settings.py` file, and perform them in a loop.